Spain develops into four parts as a picturesque southwestern Europe nation divided across various administrative institutions.

 various administrative units.
-One of the most important divisions is
+One of Spain’s crucial divisions occurs between

 What are Districts?